OldManUmby/DND.SRD.Wiki/pages/05.races/default.md

 ### Size

 Characters of most races are Medium, a size category including creatures that are roughly 4 to 8 feet tall.
 Members of a few races are Small (between 2 and 4 feet tall), which means that certain rules of the game affect them differently.
-The most important of these rules is that Small characters have trouble wielding heavy weapons, as explained in "Equipment."
+The most important of these rules is that Small characters have trouble wielding heavy weapons.

 ### Speed